Preparation

 For this part of the project I am using a two-part resin that is designed for hobbyist use.
 The picture on the box shows someone making a plastic car model.
 Some other products seem go be geared more towards people making decorative tchotchke items for flower pots, home decor, or whatever.
 Look around your local hobby store and I'm sure you can find something similar.

-nice to try adding some red instead.
+In addition to the resin, I found some dye.
+The plastic I am using cures to a beige color that isn't bad, but I thought it might be nice to try adding some red instead.
 The dye is mixed into the clear part of the resin before the final mix.
 Be sure to remember how many drops you used if you want consistent results between multiple pours...

 Pouring